arghodayah/Youtube-Comments-Analyzer/README.md

 Youtube Comments Analyzer is a Python scripted tool to collect and analyze Youtube's videos comments (in Arabic).
 Tool provides the service of sentiment analysis and topics modeling based on arguments submitted by user.

+Sentiment analyzer is being trained using 1000 positive-labeled and another 1000 negative-labeled tweets with accuracy of ~88% based on 80% training and 20% test sets.
+Accuracy may found lower with text and comments analysis as a result of dialect phrases.

 ## Table of contents

 - [Installation](#installation)